user883311/local-weather-app/README.md

 mountain, hot desert) depending on the weather.
 - I can push a button to toggle between Fahrenheit and Celsius.

-Notes: I used AJAX, jQuery and BootStrap.
+Notes: I used AJAX, jQuery and BootStrap and FontAwesome.

 Live page at https://user883311.github.io/local-weather-app/.